Lambda Andromedae

-Lambda Andromedae, Latinized from λ Andromedae, is the Bayer designation for a binary star system in the northern constellation of Andromeda.
-At an estimated distance of approximately 84.6 ly from Earth, it has an apparent visual magnitude of +3.8.
+Lambda Andromedae, Latinized from λ Andromedae, also named Udkadua, is a binary star system in the northern constellation of Andromeda.
+At an estimated distance of approximately 84.6 ly from Earth, it has an apparent visual magnitude of around +3.8.
 This is bright enough to be seen with the naked eye.
 The system is drifting further away from the Sun with a radial velocity of +6.8 km/s.